NCIOCPL/r4r-app/README.md

 This component sits at the top of the app and listens for messages passed to the announcements reducer.
 This should be used for broadcasting events to a screenreader that would go unnoticed otherwise.

-### ScrollReset
+### NavigationHandler

-ScrollReset wraps the app and listens for changes to the location prop provided by withRouter.
-On location changes, the scrollto will be reset to 0.
+We want certain actions to happen when the url changes/the user navigates.
+This component watches the location object and handles those.
+This includes reseting the window scrollto, and clearing errors.
+(Canceling fetch requests should be handled here too)

 ### FatalErrorBoundary